AlexVOiceover/HobbyPage/README.md

 # HobbyPage
 This is the first project required for the Founders and Coders application.

-Here added a background and some links using external urls
+Here I added a background and some links using external urls.

+I also added a list and images.

 Regarding the Javascript, in order to show today's date we need: